rijo-robert-atu/PowerShell/README.md

 ## Authors

-The Python repository was developed as a part of Infrastructure as a Code module. created by Rijo Robert.
+The PowerShell repository was developed as a part of Infrastructure as a Code module. created by Rijo Robert.

 ## Conclusion